-Unlike other medical issues like the flu or lung cancer, high blood pressure does not show many, if any, symptoms until it’s too late.
+Unlike other medical issues like the flu or lung cancer, high levels of blood pressure does not show many, if any, symptoms until it’s too late.

-High blood pressure is considered the “silent killer” because if you do not get your blood pressure checked regularly, it can sneak up on you by causing a heart attack or stroke.
+It is considered the “silent killer” because if you do not get your blood pressure checked regularly, it can sneak up on you by causing a heart attack or stroke.

 The Fear of High Blood Pressure

-High blood pressure comes with a list of potential future health problems like diabetes, stroke, heart disease, heart failure, or heart attack.
+High blood pressure (or hypertension) comes with a list of potential future health problems like diabetes, stroke, heart disease, heart failure, or heart attack.

 Taking action by using modern medicine and supplements can greatly reduce the risk of escalating health problems related to hypertension.

 Why Do I Have High Blood Pressure?

-There are many factors that can lead to high blood pressure, such as your diet, physical activity, stress, obesity, and genetics.
+There are many factors that can lead to these high levels, such as your diet, physical activity, stress, obesity, and genetics.

 Trying to narrow down which is the likely source with your doctor can help you determine what the best steps are to lower your blood pressure.

 Age Plays A Role in Your Blood Pressure

 Athletes can suffer from an unexpected heart attack, despite their overall healthy record and energy levels.

-One study took 1,300 participants ranging in ages from 55 to 65 who didn’t have high blood pressure at the start of the study.
+One study took 1,300 participants ranging in ages from 55 to 65 who didn’t have hypertension at the start of the study.

 This is not to say that there is no hope of preventing it or even ridding yourself of it once you are diagnosed.

 If you prefer to stay away from prescribed medicine, L-Arginine Plus has shown to reduce blood pressure naturally.